Mathématique: Chapter 78

 “C’mon.”
 James started forward.

-“Feels like walking through a waterfall one atom wide,” James replied.
-“Then a rematerialization shock on the other side that comes from your brain sparking itself back to reality.
+“Feels like walking through a waterfall one atom wide,” James replied, “then a rematerialization shock on the other side that comes from your brain sparking back to life.
 Hits everyone differently.
 I’ll help you keep your feet.”

 “Oh.
 Uh.
 Thanks.”

-They started up the ramp.
+Eli and James started up the ramp.
 At the top of the metal grating, Eli turned and gave Rush an anxious wave, then touched his fingertips to the rippling film of blue in front of him.
 He pulled them back, studying his hand.
-“Weird,” he whispered.
-He looked back at the gate, his expression charmingly impressed.
+“Weird,” he said, charmingly impressed.

 James cleared her throat.

 “Where’s your sense of wonder?”
-Eli asked, the active gate casting waves of bright and shadow over his face at close range.
+The active gate cast waves of light and shadow over Eli’s face.

-James watched him without speaking, her face betraying a trace of fondness.
+James watched him without speaking, her expression betraying a trace of fondness.

-Eli steeled himself, glanced at Rush, and stepped through the gate into liquid dematerialization.
+Eli steeled himself, glanced at Rush, and stepped into liquid dematerialization.

-Young watched them go, but made no move to start up the ramp.
+Young made no move to start up the ramp.
 He leaned into his cane, looking up at the watery shine of the event horizon.
-The light of sheared spacetime flickered over the curls in hair that seemed a little too wild for Air Force regulations.
+The light of sheared spacetime flickered in the wild curls of his hair.

 “Why do I feel like there’s another speech coming?”
-Rush asked, with the candied trouble tone that came as easily as breathing.
+Rush asked with a candied trouble tone that came like instinct, like something deeper than the music he’d forgotten, the culinary skills he’d needed to be reminded of.

 “No speech.”
-Young looked at the gate, but there was a strong undertone of feeling in his voice.
+There was a strong undertone of feeling in Young’s voice.
 “I know you spent weeks getting by with nothing but your wits and public internet.
 Impressive as hell, hotshot.
-Not sure how easily you’re gonna take to this idea, but—you’ve got a team now.
+Not sure how easily you’ll take to this idea, but—you’ve got a team now.
 An intern.
 Use your resources, maybe.
-Stop spinning gold outta energy you don’t have.”
+No need to spin gold outta energy you don’t have.”
 Young eyed the tops of his boots.
 “Just a thought.”

-Rush looked away, confused, aching for memories beyond his reach, suffering the knitting of a wound he couldn’t see, couldn’t even recall.
-“This is feeling like a speech,” he managed.
+Rush looked away, confused, grasping at memories beyond his reach, suffering the knitting of a wound he couldn’t see, couldn’t even recall.
+“This is feeling like a speech,” he said.

-“Nah” Young said.
-“I’m gonna take a hard line with SG-68 because—because that’s the way we do things.
+“Nah,” Young replied.
+“I’ll take a hard line with SG-68 because—because that’s how we do things.
 And because your intern is gonna stick his fingers into every alien goo we see until he learns life isn’t a video game.
-You are a different story.
+You’re a different story.
 And, much as I like taking whatever you’re dishing out, we might have an opportunity to build something here.”

-What? he wanted to ask.
+What?
+Rush wanted to ask.
 But what came out of his mouth was, “Not sure I’ve ever built much of anything.”

-“I know; you like your wrecking-ball hits.
+Young smiled faintly.
+“I know.
+You like your wrecking-ball hits.
 But I saw you and Vala pull a party outta string, antlers, and magazine clippings.
 You have it in you to bring people together.”

-Rush watched the light play over the tops of his SGC-issued boots, trying to muster a defense against Young’s words, against his expression, against the way the man had spent over a week putting himself between Rush and anything that might remotely inconvenience him, but—
+Rush tried to muster a defense against Young’s words, against his expression, against the way the man had spent over a week putting himself between Rush and anything that might remotely inconvenience him, but—

 When he’d been utterly alone, without prospects or memory, this man’s quantum aspect had sought him out.